Location and Terrain

 Visiting Penistone

-Whilst road access is usually easy, car parks are very busy on Thursday Market Days and Saturdays (locals should walk it anyway).
-On busy days, use the railway station or Town Hall's free car park.
-Farmers' Markets are on the 2nd Sat. of each month.
-Have a look at the street plan for more information on parking, services and other facilities.
+Whilst road access is usually easy, car parks are very busy on Thursday Market Days and Saturdays (locals ought to walk anyway).
+See my street plan page for information on parking and other facilities.
+The 'Visit Penistone' has a very nifty interactive map page with pop-up pictures from around the area.

 London - 177m S.